ddamato/savager/docs/index.md

 ## Contingencies
 Depending on the method you choose, there may be reasons why the SVG doesn't render.

-- When using the [Shadow DOM](https://bitsofco.de/what-is-the-shadow-dom/), referencing by `id` only exists within the root document that the element exists in; it cannot pentrate its search to a parent root document.
+- When using the [Shadow DOM](https://bitsofco.de/what-is-the-shadow-dom/), referencing by `id` only exists within the root document that the element exists in; it cannot penatrate its search to a parent root document.
 - When hosting your assets externally, often it becomes beneficial to host via a [CDN](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/).
 SVG requests are subject to [CORS](https://www.codecademy.com/articles/what-is-cors).
 Specifically, attempting to request an SVG resource from a different domain will often be blocked.

 Both of these can be resolved using the `attemptInject` option, which will take the referenced asset shape and make a copy to be injected into the node.
 When preparing the assets, you will also receive a `inject` function which should be executed on the page where the SVGs will appear.